PKU-Alignment/safety-gymnasium/docs/components_of_environments/tasks/task_example.rst

     class GoalLevel2(GoalLevel1):
-        """A agent must navigate to a goal while avoiding more hazards and vases."""
+        """An agent must navigate to a goal while avoiding more hazards and vases."""

         def __init__(self, config):
             super().__init__(config=config)